theo-keyzer/Core-gen/Dart2/tst/concept.md

 ## Introduction
 It converts the input to output.
 This is for the Dart version.
+Only install the Dart sdk as Flutter is more for the Web and GUI.
 Most of the changes is not done yet.

 ## Actors.